firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 AWS is responsible for "Security OF the cloud".
 It includes the infrastructure, which is composed of the hardware, software, networking, and facilities that run AWS Cloud services.
 It includes the disposal and the replacement of disk drives as well as data center security.

-#  # question 15
-Skipped
-An engineering team is new to the AWS Cloud and it would like to launch a dev/test environment with low monthly pricing.
+#  question 15 An engineering team is new to the AWS Cloud and it would like to launch a dev/test environment with low monthly pricing.
 Which AWS service can address this use case?

-Amazon Elastic Compute Cloud (Amazon EC2)
+1. Amazon Elastic Compute Cloud (Amazon EC2)

-Amazon Elastic Container Service (Amazon ECS)
+2. Amazon Elastic Container Service (Amazon ECS)

-Correct answer
-Amazon LightSail
+3. Amazon LightSail

-AWS CloudFormation
+4. AWS CloudFormation

 Overall explanation
-Correct option:
+### Correct option: 3

 Amazon LightSail